Pollution's Effect on the Economy

 To stop the blooms, Greenpeace suggests that we stop eating meat, dairy, and eggs.
 Production of these food items pollutes rivers, leading to blooms and dead zones when they run into the oceans.
 Algae blooms also occur in lakes, affecting drinking water.
 Algae blooms have become worse as the oceans warmed.
 Algae benefits from higher carbon dioxide levels in the atmosphere.
 Levels have doubled since 1900.

-These foods also contribute 50 percent of global greenhouse gas emissions.
+Animal-based foods contribute 50 percent of global greenhouse gas emissions.
 They cause deforestation to grow the crops to feed animals.

 The plastic industry produces 400 million tons of plastic a year.
 Plastic is popular because it is flexible, lightweight, and sustainable.
 But 8 million tons ends up as waste.
 Only 9 percent gets recycled.
 Of the plastic that goes in the oceans, only 1 percent stays on the surface.
 The rest sinks to the ocean floor.
 Scientists estimate that half of the waste is discarded fishing nets.